KostasKoutrou/kostaskoutrou.github.io/_posts/performance_troubleshooting_mde.md

 <img alt="image" src="https://github.com/user-attachments/assets/db1be4db-92a2-4453-99f3-583ab42d39f6" />

-A similar analysis can also be done by inserting a Pivot Table, and adding `ProcessImageName` in Rows, and `TotalTime` in Values, on which you can sort again by the Sum of TotalTime.
+A similar analysis can also be done by inserting a Pivot Table, and adding `ProcessImageName` in Rows, and `TotalTime` or `EstimatedImpact` in Values, on which you can sort again by the `Sum of TotalTime` or `Sum of EstimatedImpact`.
 This will produce a table like the following:

 <img alt="image" src="https://github.com/user-attachments/assets/60a864b3-db49-42c4-8569-95d58670bac8" />